No booking fees on the app

 Dunbar to Edinburgh (Waverley) train travel guide

-Taking the train from Dunbar to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Dunbar, you can arrive at Edinburgh (Waverley) in just 22m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Dunbar to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
+With frequent departures from Dunbar, you can reach Edinburgh (Waverley) in just 22m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking